Carny (1980 film): Plot

 Frankie gets her a job in the string joint, one of the midway games of chance, under the tutelage of Gerta.
 Coached in how the game works, Donna is a big success, learning how to con the marks and get their money without giving herself to them (which is what the rubes really want).
-After one successful scam, she winds up in bed with Patch and the two of them are caught by Frankie, which puts a strain on his relationships with both women.
+After one successful scam, she winds up in bed with Patch and the two of them are caught by Frankie, which puts a strain on his relationships with both Donna and Patch.

 While this is going on, a con run by Nails on Skeet, the local crime boss's main enforcer, goes badly wrong.
 Upset at losing their money, the local underworld's muscle boys wreck the Bozo Joint and kill On-Your-Mark, a carny who has been "with it" for more than fifty years and was planning to retire at the end of the season.
 Crime boss Marvin Dill comes after the carnival, intending to extort more money than they have already paid him.
 However, the carnies have had enough of his shaking them down.
 To avenge On-Your-Mark's death and get Dill off their backs, Patch, Frankie, Donna and Heavy run a scam on Mr. Dill involving the apparent beheading of Skeet.

 The movie ends with the Great American Carnival continuing on its way, with Donna her own woman rather than Frankie's girlfriend, Frankie and Patch reconciled, and the implication that in a season or two Heavy will retire and Patch will be the one running the show.